hayyantahirr/LumenVerse/README.md

 Home – Discover and read blogs.

-Profile – Manage your details & authored blogs.
+Profile – User Details of the logged in user.

 Add Blog – Create and publish your blog.

-Blog – Full view of an individual blog post.
+Blog – All The Available.

-🛠️ Tech Stack
+DetailedBlog View - Full view of an individual blog post 🛠️ Tech Stack
 Tech Purpose
 ⚡ Vite + React Frontend framework & bundler